 “We tasted it throughout the year,” said Hoops.
 “As time passed we got to a point where we were like ‘Oh, that’s pretty not bad, maybe we should release that beer.'”
 Once they were able to sort through some logistical challenges, like physically moving the beer from the barrel, the guys had a product they were relatively proud of.

 “That was the first Czar Jack.
 A buncha punks carbonated that thing up, sent it off to the GABF [Great American Beer Fest] and it got a gold medal,” boasted Hoops.

-That was 2001, and Czar Jack was the first barrel-aged beer ever to medal at GABF, doing so in the “Experimental Beer” category.
+That was 2001, and Czar Jack won gold in the “Experimental Beer” category.
 The following year, the Wood- and Barrel-Aged Strong Beer category was added and has since been subdivided into several, more specific categories.

 Hoops and company haven’t looked back.
 Town Hall has now won 15 total of medals at GABF since they opened in 1997.
 Once a year, they break into their award-winning cellar for a week of special releases.

 From this Monday, February 20th, through Saturday, February 25th (with a growler pre-sale on Feb.
 19), Town Hall will be unleashing a slew of special releases including eight beers from its Whiskey Barrel-Aged series, like its flagship Czar Jack Barrel-Aged Russian Style Imperial Stout, which is making a return this year after a 2016 absence.